 (b) any person against whom an order is sought.

-Note for this regulation:

-Part 13 has not been used so as to be consistent with the Federal Court (Corporations) Rules 2000.
+Note: Part 13 has not been used so as to be consistent with the Federal Court (Corporations) Rules 2000.

 Part 14 — Powers of Courts (Corporations Act Part 9.5)

-14.1 Appeal from act, omission or decision of administrator, receiver or liquidator, etc. (Corporations Act s.
+14.1.
+Appeal from act, omission or decision of administrator, receiver or liquidator, etc. (Corporations Act s.
 554A & 1321)

 (1) All appeals to the Court authorised by the Corporations Act must be commenced by an originating process, or interlocutory process, stating —